xubingyue/avocadodb/Documentation/Books/Manual/Graphs/SmartGraphs/README.md

 __This feature is only available in the Enterprise Edition.__

 This chapter describes the [smart-graph](../README.md) module.
-It enables you to manage graphs at scale, it will give a vast performance benefit for all graphs sharded in an ArangoDB Cluster.
+It enables you to manage graphs at scale, it will give a vast performance benefit for all graphs sharded in an AvocadoDB Cluster.
 On a single server this feature is pointless, hence it is only available in a cluster mode.
 In terms of querying there is no difference between smart and General Graphs.
 The former are a transparent replacement for the latter.